egonbeermat/RemoteDisplay/README.md

 Remote client software allows you to zoom and pan on the local view of your screen, and super-impose pixel grids and display crosshairs to pinpoint screen co-ordinates, taking some of the guess work out of screen design efforts.

-Tested with [QNEthernet](https://github.com/ssilverman/QNEthernet/) _(recommended)_ and [NativeEthernet](https://github.com/vjmuzik/NativeEthernet/) libraries. _(Note: there is a #define in remoteDisplay.h that needs to be changed to use NativeEthernet)_
+Tested with [QNEthernet](https://github.com/ssilverman/QNEthernet/) _(recommended)_ and [NativeEthernet](https://github.com/vjmuzik/NativeEthernet/) libraries, and SerialUSB1. _(Note: there is a #define in remoteDisplay.h that needs to be changed to use NativeEthernet)_

 ## Setup

-This assumes you already have Ethernet connectivity and code setup.
+For Ethernet connections, this guide assumes you already have Ethernet connectivity and code setup.
 Refer to the examples and Ethernet library documentation if you haven't already done so.
 Follow these **6** steps to implement:

-**Step 1:** Uncomment / comment out the appropriate lines at the start of RemoteDisplay.h to enable QNEthernet or NativeEthernet
+**Step 1 (Ethernet):** For Ethernet, uncomment / comment out the appropriate lines at the top of _RemoteDisplay.h_ to enable QNEthernet or NativeEthernet

+**Step 1 (SerialUSB):** By default, this requires you enable the dual serial or triple serial build options, so that SerialUSB1 can be used to send data without interfering with your existing Serial read/writes/prints.
+This can be set from the Arduino IDE from the 'Tools...USB Type' menu item, or set in platformio.ini by adding a `build_flag` `-D USB_DUAL_SERIAL`  or  `-D USB_TRIPLE_SERIAL`.
+Alternatively, you can skip this, and edit the #define at the top of _RemoteDisplay.h_ to use `USBSerial`

 **Step 2:** Include the library and declare an instance of RemoteDisplay: